Helping you to support your children or teenagers

 Mindfulness

 This is a way of relaxing the mind and being in the moment.
 It is a way of emptying the mind of busy thoughts.
-The techniques work for children and young people too.
+The techniques work for children and young people as well as adults.
 If your children or teenagers are finding it hard to cope with their feelings right now you might find mindfulness might help them and may be you as well.
-Lots of schools are introducing mindfulness into the school day, so you could ask the school for any contacts or details.
+Lots of schools have introduced mindfulness into the school day, so you could ask your children’s school for details.

 YouTube hosts many mindfulness videos of varying duration from a couple of minutes upwards, with a variety of age-appropriate relaxation techniques.
 If you choose to let your child or teenager use the links below or to search for mindfulness videos, please remember that adverts may be shown and that the “next” video may play automatically: these might not be appropriate for your child or teenager.
 It may be best if an adult watches videos first or supervises the child or teenager whilst they are viewing videos or searching for content.